License: Public Domain

 Programming language: BlitzMax

-- the whole world map can be filled with selected tile
+- map can be filled with selected tile

 - the whole world map can be seen graphically